Propane vs Butane vs Isobutane Gas

 Butane (butane gas) has a higher energy content by volume.

-However, propane energy content is slightly higher by weight but lower by volume.
+However, propane gas energy content is slightly higher by weight but lower by volume.

-This seeming inconsistency of propane vs butane (butane gas) is as a result of the two liquid gases having a different specific gravity.
+This seeming inconsistency of propane gas vs butane gas is as a result of the two liquid gases having a different specific gravity or density.

-This chart shows some of the physical property differences between propane gas, butane gas and isobutane.
+This chart shows some of the physical property differences between propane gas, butane gas and isobutane gas.

 You can refer back to the chart as we explain the importance of the numbers in the following topics…